Memilmook/Crawler-HumorUniv/README.md

 3) python crawler.py

-You can open the comments.html in the rendered form by click this:
+You can open the comments.html in the rendered form by this:
 https://htmlpreview.github.io/?https://github.com/japark/Crawler-HumorUniv/blob/master/comments.html